zbsarashki/stx-labs-openInfraVancouver2023/equinix-metal-setup/EquinixAccountSSHPUBs.md

 ---

-Once the above step is complete and you have your email vailated, login to equinix and add your pub ssh-key.
+Once the above step is complete and you have your email validated, login to equinix and add your pub ssh-key.

 From the landing page, GOTO Project Settings and SSH Keys